esau91/AWS_Cloud_Practitioner_Essentials/README.md

       - Compute-intensive applications servers.
       - Dedicated gaming servers.
       - Batch processing workloads.
-   3. Memory Optmized: Are designed to deliver fast performance for workloads that process large datasets in memory.
+   3. Memory Optimized: Are designed to deliver fast performance for workloads that process large datasets in memory.
-   4. Accelerated Computing: use hardware accelerators, or coprocessors to perform some functions more efficienttly that is possible in software running on CPU's.
+   4. Accelerated Computing: use hardware accelerators, or coprocessors to perform some functions more efficiently that is possible in software running on CPU's.
       - Floating-point number calculations.
-      - Graphics precessing.
+      - Graphics processing.
       - Data pattern matching.
    5. Storage Optimized: Are designed for workloads that require high, sequential read and write access to large datasets on local storage.
       - Distributed file systems.
       - Data warehousing.
       - High frequency online transaction processing.

-   **IOPS:** (Input/Output operations per second) is a metric that mesures the performance of a storage device.
+   **IOPS:** (Input/Output operations per second) is a metric that measures the performance of a storage device.

    - EC2 Pricing
      - On-Demand: Are ideal for short-term, irregular workloads that cannot be interrupted.
-The instance run continuosly until you stop them, and you pay for only the compute time you use.
+The instance run continuously until you stop them, and you pay for only the compute time you use.
      - Saving plans: Enable you to reduce your compute costs by committing to a consistent amount of compute usage for 1-year or 3-year term.
 This term commitment results in savings of up to 72% over On-Demand costs.
 Any usage up to the commitment is charged at the discounted Saving Plan rate.
 Any usage beyond the commitment is charged at regular On-Demand rates.
      - Reserved Instances: Are a billed discount applied to the use of On-Demand instances in your account.
 You can purchase Standard Reserved and Convertible Reserved Instances for 1-year or 3-year term, and schedule reserved instances for 1-year term.
 At the end of the reserved instance term, you can continue using the Amazon EC2 instance without interruption.
 However, you are charged On-Demand rates until you do one of the following:
        - Terminate the instance
        - Purchase a new reserved instance that matches the instance attributes (type, region, platform)
      - Spot Instances: Are ideal for workloads with flexible start and end times, or that can withstand interruptions.
-Spot instances use unused Amazon EC2 computing capacityand offer you cost savings at up to 90% off of On-Demand prices.
+Spot instances use unused Amazon EC2 computing capacity and offer you cost savings at up to 90% off of On-Demand prices.
      - Dedicated Hosts: Are physical servers with Amazon EC2 instances capacity that is fulled dedicated to your use.
-You can use your existing oer-socket, per-core, or per-VM software licenses to help maintain license compliance.
+You can use your existing per-socket, per-core, or per-VM software licenses to help maintain license compliance.
 Dedicated Hosts are the most expensive.

    - Scaling Amazon EC2: Auto scaling enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.
-You can use two approches:
+You can use two approaches:
      - Dynamic Scaling: Responds to changing demand.
      - Predictive Scaling: Automatically schedules the right number of EC2 instances based on predicted demand.

 2. Elastic Load Balancing (ELB): Is the service that automatically distributes incoming application traffic across multiple resources, such as EC2 instances.
-3. Messaging and Queuing: To help mantain application availability when a single component fails, you can design your application through a microservice approach.
+3. Messaging and Queuing: To help maintain application availability when a single component fails, you can design your application through a microservice approach.
 Two different services that facilitate application integration: Amazon Simple Notification Service (SNS) and Amazon Simple Queue Service (SQS).
    - Amazon Simple Notification Service (SNS): Is a publish/subscribe service.
 Using Amazon SNS topics, a publisher publishes messages to subscribers.
 In SNS subscribers can be web servers, email addresses, AWS lambda functions, or several other options.
-   - Amazon Simple Queu Service (SQS): Is a message queuing service.
+   - Amazon Simple Queue Service (SQS): Is a message queuing service.
 You can send, store and receive messages between software components, without losing messages or requiring other services to be available.
-A user or service retrives a message from the queu, process it, and deletes it from the queu.
+A user or service retrieves a message from the queue, processes it, and deletes it from the queue.
 4. AWS Lambda: Is a service that lets you run code without needing to provision or manage servers.
 You pay only for the compute time that you consume.
    - Auto-scalable
    - Runs up to 14 min 59 secs.
-5. Amazon Elastic Container Service (ECS): Is a highly scalable, high-performance container managment system that enables you to run and scale containerized applications on AWS.
+5. Amazon Elastic Container Service (ECS): Is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
-6. Amazon Elastic Kubernetes Service (EKS): Is a full managed service that you can use to run kubernetes on AWS.
+6. Amazon Elastic Kubernetes Service (EKS): Is a fully managed service that you can use to run kubernetes on AWS.
-7. AWS Fargate: Is a serverlees compute engine for containers.
+7. AWS Fargate: Is a serverless compute engine for containers.
 It works with both Amazon ECS and Amazon EKS.
 Fargate manages your servers infrastructure for you.
 8. Amazon Lightsail: Designed to be the easiest way to launch and manage a virtual private server.
-Lightsail include everything you need to jumpstart your project - a virtual machine, SDD-based storage, data transfer, DNS managment, and static IP address - for a low, predictable price.
+Lightsail includes everything you need to jumpstart your project - a virtual machine, SDD-based storage, data transfer, DNS management, and static IP address - for a low, predictable price.
 9. AWS Batch: Dynamically provisions the optimal quantity and type of compute resources based on the volume and specific resource requirements of the batch jobs submitted.
 AWS Batch plans, schedules, and executes your batch computing workloads across the full range of AWS compute services and features, such as Amazon EC2 and Spot instances.
-10. AWS Elastic Beanstalk: An easy-to-use service for deploying and scaling web applications and services developed with java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Ngnix, Passanger, and AWS Elastic Beanstalk automatically handles the deployment, from campacity provisioning, load balancing, and auto scaling to application heath monitoring.
+10. AWS Elastic Beanstalk: An easy-to-use service for deploying and scaling web applications and services developed with java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Ngnix, Passenger, and AWS Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, and auto scaling to application health monitoring.
 11. AWS Serverless Application Repository: Enables you to quick deploy code samples components, and complete applications for common use cases such as web and mobile back-ends, event and data processing, logging, monitoring, IoT and also to publish your own applications and share them within your team, across your organization, or with the community.
 There is no additional charge to use the serverless Application repo, you only pay for the AWS resources used in the app you deploy.
-12. ASW Outposts: Bring native AWS services, infrastructure, and operating models to virtually and data-centers, co-location space, or on-premises facility.
-You can use the same API's, the same tools, the same hardware, and the same functionality acress-on-premises and the cloud to deliver a truly consistent hybrid experience.
+12. ASW Outposts: Bring native AWS services, infrastructure, and operating models to virtually any data-centers, co-location space, or on-premises facility.
+You can use the same API's, the same tools, the same hardware, and the same functionality access-on-premises and the cloud to deliver a truly consistent hybrid experience.
 13. WMWare Cloud on AWS.

-**Thitly couple architecture:** When application communicate directly.
+**Tightly coupled architecture:** When applications communicate directly.

-**Loosly couple architecture:** Single Failure won't cause cascading failures.
+**Loosely coupled architecture:** Single Failure won't cause cascading failures.

-## Module 3 - Global Infrasctructure and Reliability
+## Module 3 - Global Infrastructure and Reliability
-- Global Infrastructure: When determining the right region for your service, data, and applications, considere the following four business factores:
+- Global Infrastructure: When determining the right region for your service, data, and applications, consider the following four business factores:
   1. Compliance with data governance and legal requirements.
   2. Proximity to your customers.
   3. Available services within a Region.
   4. Pricing.
-  - Availability Zones: is a single data center or a group of datacenters within a region.
+  - Availability Zones: is a single data center or a group of data centers within a region.
 - Edge Locations: is a site that Amazon-CloudFront uses to store cached copies of your content to your customer for faster delivery.

 - How to Provision AWS Resources
-1. AWS Managment Console
+1. AWS Management Console
 2. AWS Command Line Interface (CLI)
 3. Software Development Kits (SDK's)
 4. AWS Elastic Beanstalk: you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks: